On-the-fly statistics

 from IPython.display import HTML

-# basic read of net cdf
+# basic read of net cdf, first get file name from case_info.json

-raw_stats = read_ncdf_output_files.read_stats_file('./output/heat_map_example/heat_map_example_stats_gridded_time_0_my_heatmap.nc')
+raw_stats = read_ncdf_output_files.read_stats_file(stats_file)

 print('raw_stats', raw_stats.keys())